 But now, I was wide awake from working so hard at not being afraid of a simple blur of light, but satisfied that I now understood and disabled the specter.

 Now, I was scared.
-I was sure I understood this thing, but the parking lot was now dark and my glasses weren’t even on.
+I was sure I understood this thing, but the parking lot was dark and my glasses weren’t even on.
 The creepy, waving drape of light paused at the end of the bed and I caught myself not breathing.
 As it turned slowly, it evolved into something rounder and more familiar.
-I felt the blood in my chest chill as the waves of light resolved into – an eye – then two eyes — which noticed, then focused on me.
+I felt the blood in my chest chill as the waves of light resolved into – an eye – then two eyes — which noticed, and then, narrowed to focus on me.

-Without thinking I threw the paperback book at the wisp, which passed right through as if neither existed.
-The lights resolved into a woman’s full face whose eyes narrowed as she leaned towards me.
+Without thinking I threw the paperback book at the wisp.
+It passed right through as if neither existed.
+The lights further resolved into a woman’s full face whose eyes narrowed as she leaned towards me.
 She opened her broken-toothed mouth wide and screamed, spraying me with sticky spit before dissipating into nothing leaving me alone, hyperventilating in my darkened room until I fainted.